The European Robotics Week 2018 (#ERW2018) is on its way.

 Develop a standard sponsorship protocol and package to set out a process for sponsorship and the forms it can take, to provide clarity and guidance to ERW event organisers and, of course, to potential sponsors, with tips for sponsors on how to make the best use of sponsoring ERW.
-See example of the #ERW2018 Central event (16-18 November 2018, at the Augsburg Innovationspark, Germany) Platinum, Gold, Silver and Bronze sponsoring packs, as well as standalone options, such as booth only.
+See example of the #ERW2018 Central event (16-18 November 2018, in Augsburg, Germany) Platinum, Gold, Silver and Bronze sponsoring packs, as well as standalone options, such as booth only.

 Develop a standard approach for ERW event organisers to form and pursue links with universities.

 Use the potential of ERW to forge cross-sector collaborations and alliances between commercial organisations, universities, NGOs and other interested parties and develop an activity programme based on these alliances, such as school and company exchange visits.

 Target each stratum of society from children to politicians to ‘third age’ senior citizens to create a robotics engagement strategy, using ERW as its focus.

 Explore the availability of discretionary budgets at regional or national government level or through private foundations, to increase funding available for ERW and disseminate it to local event organisers.